GRLoc: Geometric Representation Regression for Visual Localization: Experiments

 We conduct our ablation studies on the \textit{Shop} scene from the Cambridge Landmarks dataset to evaluate different model designs.
 The results are shown in Table~\ref{tab:ablation}.
 We define the following experimental conditions:

-\begin{itemize} \item \textbf{W/o point} and \textbf{W/o ray} keep only the ray or point branch, respectively. \textbf{W/o point} adds a MLP head to regress the 3D translation, as the ray branch cannot solve for it. \item \textbf{Share} uses a shared feature extractor for both heads. \item \textbf{ViT} replaces the Swin Transformer V2 backbone with a vanilla Vision Transformer large-16 model~\cite{dosovitskiy2020image}. \item \textbf{APR}: uses the same architecture as the full model, but is trained to directly regress the 6-DoF pose from the global features, following the standard APR paradigm. \end{itemize}
+\begin{itemize} \item \textbf{ViT} replaces the Swin Transformer backbone with a vanilla ViT L-16~\cite{dosovitskiy2020image}. \item \textbf{W/o DA} removes the domain adaptation components during training. \item \textbf{APR} uses the same architecture as the full model, but is trained to directly regress the 6-DoF pose from the global features following standard APR. \item \textbf{GR-only} trains the network using only the geometric representation (raymap and pointmap) supervision, without utilizing the final 6-DoF pose as a direct loss signal.
+The final pose is purely recovered by the solver during inference. \item \textbf{W/o point} and \textbf{W/o ray} keep only the ray or point branch, respectively. \textbf{W/o point} adds a MLP head to regress the 3D translation, as the ray branch cannot solve for it. \item \textbf{Share} uses a shared feature extractor for both heads. \end{itemize}

-As shown in Table~\ref{tab:ablation}, our full model, which uses a Swin Transformer backbone with multi-level feature fusion, successfully outperforms the vanilla ViT backbone.
-Furthermore, our GRLoc model significantly outperforms the APR baseline, even though they share the architecture.
-This result demonstrates that the architectural design itself is not the only source of our model's power; the superior performance is also fundamentally tied to our GRR paradigm.
+As shown in Table~\ref{tab:ablation}, we first validate our architectural choices.
+A Swin Transformer backbone with multi-level feature fusion successfully outperforms the \textbf{ViT} backbone.
+Furthermore, the significant performance drop in the \textbf{W/o DA} highlights the necessity of domain adaptation for robust feature extraction.

+To validate our core formulation, we compare different supervision paradigms: \textbf{APR} (pure pose supervision), \textbf{GR-only} (pure geometric supervision), and our full model.
+The results indicate that pairing explicitly learned geometric representations with final pose supervision yields the optimal performance.

-The most critical comparison group is \textbf{W/o point}, \textbf{W/o ray}, \textbf{Share}, and our full GRLoc model, which traces the development of our approach.
-Our goal was to find a robust representation for both rotation and translation.
+Beyond the supervision paradigm, finding a robust representation for both rotation and translation is critical.
+The comparison between \textbf{W/o point}, \textbf{W/o ray}, \textbf{Share}, and our full \textbf{GRLoc} model traces the development of our approach: